UNIT-Electronics-MX/unit_devlab_i2c_bno055_bmp280_fusion_sensor/README.md

 ## Documentation and Setup

 ### Overview
-This repository contains firmware and documentation for integrating the BMM150 magnetometer into your project.
-The examples provided demonstrate sensor configuration, data acquisition, and interfacing via both I²C and SPI.
+This repository contains firmware and documentation for integrating the BNO055 - BMP280 Module into your project.
+The examples provided demonstrate sensor configuration, data acquisition, and interfacing.

 ### Installation
 1. Clone the repository: